adidust4/GeneralizedPG-SURF/README.md

 ## Project Background/Use

+This project is a deliverable for the summer of 2021 NIST SURF program by A'di Dust.
+The project was done in collaboration with Dr. William Harrison and the support of NIST's Engineering Laboratory - Intelligent Systems Division - Cognition and Collaborative Systems group.

 For information about the algorithmic approach and general background of this project, read the report here: https://www.overleaf.com/read/vxhbdjdqryqb